vrbouza/DTNtuples/test/parallelised_ntuple_production_instructions.md

 To execute a test of the ntuple production you can use cmsRun with the dtDphgNtuples_phase2_cfg.py, but you should set all the arguments that you want by hand.
 For example:

 ```
-cmsRun dtDpgNtuples_phase2_cfg.py applyTriggerAgeing=True useRPC=1 ageingInput=sqlite_file:MuonAgeingNotFailures_3000fbm1_OLDSCENARIO.db ageingTag=MuonSystemAging_3000fbm1 applyRpcAgeing=True
+cmsRun dtDpgNtuples_phase2_cfg.py applyTriggerAgeing=True useRPC=1 ageingInput=sqlite_file:MuonAgeingNotFailures_3000fbm1_OLDSCENARIO.db ageingTag=MuonSystemAging_3000fbm1 applyRpcAgeing=True inputFolder=\"FOLDER\"
 ```

 You can check the list of arguments in CentralSettings.py, and you can also see how they affect the production checking the python config file itself.
+You should subtitute FOLDER by a folder with rootfiles suitable to produce ntuples from.